canonical/charms-reference-architectures/clouds/aws/README.md

-    -var="SSH_KEY_FILE=~/.ssh/aws-key.pem"        \  # required, the path to your AWS SSH private key to ssh into the Bastion -var="ACCESS_KEY=<your-aws-access-key>"       \  # required, the access key for AWS account -var="SECRET_KEY=<your-aws-secret-key>"       \  # required, the secret key for AWS account
+    -var="SSH_KEY_FILE=~/.ssh/aws-key.pem"        \  # required, the path to your AWS SSH private key to ssh into the Bastion -var="ACCESS_KEY=<your-aws-access-key>"       \  # required, the access key for AWS account -var="SECRET_KEY=<your-aws-secret-key>"       \  # required, the secret key for AWS account -var="EKS_CLUSTER_NAME=myEKSCluster"          \  # optional, defaults to "eks-cluster", set to "" if you do not want to provision an EKS cluster

 terraform apply terraform.out